kmsmith137/ch_frb_l1/doc/install.md

     toplevel repo, whose README you're reading right now.

 They use a klunky build procedure which we should improve some day!

-For each package, in the order above, do the following:
+Roughly, it works like this.
+For each package, in the order above, you'll need to do the following:

-   - You'll need to create a file Makefile.local in the toplevel directory which defines a bunch of machine-dependent variables, such as compiler flags, install directories, and boolean flags indicating which optional dependencies are available.
+   - Create a file Makefile.local in the toplevel directory which defines a bunch of machine-dependent variables, such as compiler flags, install directories, and boolean flags indicating which optional dependencies are available.